NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 The considered network on PBFT assumes that it "may fail to deliver messages, delay them, duplicate them, or deliver them out of order".
 They also considered public-key cryptography to validate identify of replicas, which is also the same for NEO dBFT.
 Since algorithm does not rely on synchrony for safety, it must rely on it for liveness^[This was demonstrated by paper "Impossibility of distributed consensus with one faulty process"].
 The resiliency of $3f+1$ is optimal for a Byzantine Agreement [@BrachaToueg1985], with at most $f$ malicious nodes.

+PBFT correctness is guaranteed by having three different phases: pre-prepare, prepare and commit^[NEO dBFT 2.0 also consists of three phases, with a slight naming change: prepare request, prepare response, and commit ].

+* On pre-prepare, primary sends a sequence number $k$ together with message $m$ and signed digest $d$.
+Backup $i$ accept pre-prepare if signature is correct, $k$ is in valid interval^[A special technique avoids the exhaustion of sequence number space by faulty primary], and $i$ has not yet accepted a pre-prepare for same $k$ and same view.

+* When pre-prepare is accepted, a prepare message is broadcast (including to primary), and node is considered `prepared` when it receives at least $2f$ prepare messages that match its pre-prepare, for the same view.
+So, at this point, for a given view, the non-faulty replicas already agree on total order for requests.
+As soon as $f+1$ non-faulty are `prepared`, network is `committed`.

+* Every `prepared` replica broadcasts a commit message, and as soon as node $i$ has received $2f+1$ commit messages, node $i$ is `committed-local`.
+It is guaranteed that, eventually, even with the occurrence of change views, a system with `committed-local` nodes with become `committed`.

 PBFT considers that clients interact and broadcast messages directly to the primary node, then receiving independent responses from 2f+1 nodes in order to move forward (to the next operation).
 This is a similar situation for NEO blockchain, where information is spread by means of a peer-to-peer network, but in this case, the location of consensus nodes is unknown (in order to prevent direct delay attacks and denial of service).
 One difference is that, for PBFT, clients submit atomic and independent operations for a unique timestamp, which are processed and published independently.
 For NEO blockchain, consensus nodes have to group transactions into batches, called blocks, and this process may lead to the existance of thousands valid blocks for a same height, due to different groupings (different combinations of transactions).
 So, in order to guarantee block finality (a single and unique block can exist in a given height), we may have to consider situations where the "client" (block proposer) is also faulty, which is not considered on PBFT.